lars76/fastspeech2-clean/README.md

 ### Preparing training data

-To prepare your training data, organize all audio files in a directory named `dataset` with the following structure: dataset/SPEAKER_NAME/FILENAME.wav and dataset/SPEAKER_NAME/FILENAME.TextGrid.
+Organize all audio files in a directory named `dataset` with the following structure: `dataset/SPEAKER_NAME/FILENAME.wav` and `dataset/SPEAKER_NAME/FILENAME.TextGrid`.
 For instance, the file `SSB00050001.wav` from AISHELL-3 would be located at `dataset/SSB0005/SSB00050001.wav`.

 For [AISHELL-3](https://www.openslr.org/93/) (Apache v2.0 license) and [biaobei](https://en.data-baker.com/datasets/freeDatasets/) (non-commercial use only), pretrained TextGrid files are available in this [repository](https://github.com/lars76/forced-alignment-chinese).
 However, you can also generate your own annotations if needed.